-After its official release in 2015, the Apple Watch went on to become the most popular wearable device and changed the tech game forever.
+After its official release in 2015, the Apple Watch became the most popular wearable device, changing the tech game forever.
 Since its launch, Apple has continued improving the watch’s technology, including its water resistance rating.
 But just how resistant is the Apple Watch, and what water-based activities can users safely perform while wearing it?

 The Apple Watch is a wearable technology that allows users to perform multiple tasks, much like a mobile phone.
 Apple Watch Series 1 is water and splash-resistant, but submersion isn’t recommended.
-Apple Water Series 2 and newer devices can be used during shallow water activities, such as swimming.
+Instead, you can use the Apple Water Series 2 and newer devices in shallow water activities, such as swimming.

-This article discusses the Apple Watch’s water resistance rating, what to do if what gets on your device, and what activities to avoid with the watch.
+This article discusses the Apple Watch’s water resistance rating, what to do if it gets on your device, and what activities to avoid with the watch.
 It also touches on Apple’s Water Lock mode, what it does, and when to use it.
-Read on to learn more.

 Can You Leave Apple Watch in Waterproof Mode?

 You can leave an Apple Watch in waterproof (Water Lock) mode, but it won’t respond to touch.
 Water Lock automatically activates during swimming activities.
-You do not need to leave it on, as it doesn’t affect the water resistance of the watch.
+You do not need to leave it on, as it doesn’t affect the watch’s water resistance.
 It simply prevents accidental screen interactions.

 Apple Watch Series 2 and newer models include the Apple Water Lock feature.
-When users activate this feature, a water drop icon appears on the display.
-This mode locks the screen, preventing the user from activating the touch screen.
+A water drop icon appears on the display when users activate this feature.
+In addition, this mode locks the screen, preventing the user from starting the touch screen.

 Can You Swim With an Apple Watch?

-You can swim with an Apple Watch as long as it’s a Series 2 or later model.
-Before swimming, lock the screen manually or allow it to automatically activate.
-This prevents accidental screen taps while swimming.
+You can swim with an Apple Watch if it’s a Series 2 or a later model.
+Before swimming, lock the screen manually or allow it to activate automatically.
+This process prevents accidental screen taps while swimming.
 After swimming, turn off Water Lock to eject water from the watch with a series of sounds.

 Does your Apple Watch’s battery drain too fast?
-To know why it happens and how to fix it you can read my helpful Apple Watch battery guide.
+You can read my helpful Apple Watch battery guide to know why it happens and how to fix it.

 Do I Need to Waterproof My Apple Watch Before Showering?

 You don’t need to waterproof your Apple Watch before showering.
-Water Lock mode doesn’t increase water resistance, but it does deactivate the touch screen.
-When showering with an Apple Watch, avoid exposing it to soap and other chemicals.
+Water Lock mode doesn’t increase water resistance but deactivates the touch screen.
+So avoid exposing it to soap and other chemicals when showering with an Apple Watch.